awsdocs/aws-systems-manager-user-guide/doc_source/security_iam_service-with-iam.md

 + **AmazonSSMReadOnlyAccess** – User trust policy that grants access to Systems Manager read\-only API actions, such as `Get*` and `List*`\.
 + **AmazonSSMAutomationApproverAccess** – User trust policy that enables access to view automation executions and send approval decisions to automation that is waiting for approval\.
 + **AmazonSSMAutomationRole** – Service role policy that provides permissions for the AWS Systems Manager automation service to run activities defined within automation documents\.
 Assign this policy to administrators and trusted power users\.
-+ **AmazonSSMMaintenanceWindowRole** – Service role policy for Systems Manager Maintenance Windows\.
 + **AmazonSSMDirectoryServiceAccess** – Instance trust policy that allows SSM Agent to access AWS Directory Service on behalf of the user for requests to join the domain by the managed instance\.

+  **AmazonSSMMaintenanceWindowRole** – Service role policy for Systems Manager Maintenance Windows\.
 + **AmazonSSMManagedInstanceCore** – Instance trust policy that enables an instance to use AWS Systems Manager service core functionality\.
 + **AmazonSSMServiceRolePolicy** – Service role policy that provides access to AWS resources managed or used by AWS Systems Manager\.
 + **AWSResourceAccessManagerServiceRolePolicy** – Service role policy containing read\-only AWS Resource Access Manager access to the account's AWS Organizations structure\.
 It also contains IAM permissions to self\-delete the role\.
 + **AWSSystemsManagerChangeManagementServicePolicy** – Service policy that provides access to AWS resources managed or used by the AWS Systems Manager change management framework and used by the service\-linked role `AWSServiceRoleForSystemsManagerChangeManagement`\.
++ **AWSServiceRoleForSystemsManagerOpsDataSyncPolicy** – Service policy that allows the `AWSServiceRoleForSystemsManagerOpsDataSync` service\-linked role to create and update OpsItems and OpsData from AWS Security Hub findings\.
 + **AmazonEC2RoleforSSM** – This policy will be deprecated soon\.
 In its place, use the **AmazonSSMManagedInstanceCore** policy to enable AWS Systems Manager service core functionality on EC2 instances\.
 For information, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.

 **Note**